ClemsonRSRG/jetbrains-plugin-resolve/doc/build-and-release-instructions.md

 If you see a bunch of green checkmarks appear in the bottom window, chances are that all is well.
-If your looking to add some tests for a specific feature, go ahead and give [this](https://github.com/Welchd1/resolve-intellij-plugin/blob/master/doc/writing-tests.md) a read through.
+If your looking to add some tests for a specific feature, go ahead and give [this](https://github.com/Welchd1/resolve-intellij-plugin/blob/master/doc/writing-tests.md) a read through for more details on working with IntelliJ specific test fixtures.

 ## Deploying

-After adding and/or executing tests, you can package up the plugin for release by clicking the `Prepare Plugin Module ... for Deployment` button:
+After adding and/or executing tests, you can package up the plugin for release by clicking the `Prepare Plugin Module ... for Deployment` button under `Build`:

 ![deploying](https://github.com/Welchd1/resolve-intellij-plugin/blob/master/doc/images/deploying.png)